 Bigger and Better – next steps for the Chilterns AONB

 The Chilterns Conservation Board has long been committed to working with our stakeholders to “explore the case for and against the Chilterns having enhanced status or being designated a National Park” and to “review the boundary of the protected area to cover the wider area of the Chilterns landscape that merits it.”
-These are the first two policies in the Chilterns AONB Management Plan 2019-2024.
+These are the first two policies in the Chilterns Management Plan.

 In June last year, we were therefore delighted to welcome Natural England’s announcement of its new Designations Programme, part of which would involve exploring both an extension to the Chilterns AONB and ways in which the management and governance arrangements for the AONB could be enhanced.